-- Composition of Trust: Under the 1951 Act, the Trustees of the Memorial include: (i) the Prime Minister, as Chairperson, (ii) the President of the Indian National Congress, (iii) the Minister in-charge of Culture, (iv) the Leader of Opposition in Lok Sabha, (v) the Governor of Punjab, (vi) the Chief Minister of Punjab, and (vii) three eminent persons nominated by the central government.
+- Composition of Trustees: Under the 1951 Act, the Trustees of the Memorial include: (i) the Prime Minister as Chairperson, (ii) President of the Indian National Congress, (iii) Minister in-charge of Culture, (iv) Leader of Opposition in the Lok Sabha, (v) Governor of Punjab, (vi) Chief Minister of Punjab, and (vii) three eminent persons nominated by the central government.
 The Bill amends this provision to remove the President of the Indian National Congress as a Trustee.
-Further, it clarifies that when there is no Leader of Opposition in Lok Sabha, then the leader of the single largest opposition party in the Lok Sabha will be the Trustee.
+Further, it clarifies that when there is no Leader of Opposition in Lok Sabha, then the leader of the single largest opposition party will be the Trustee.

-- The Act provides that the three eminent persons nominated by the central government will have a term of five years and will be eligible for re-nomination.
-The Bill adds a proviso to allow the central government to terminate the term of a nominated trustee before the expiry of his term without assigning any reason.
+- The Act provides that the three trustees nominated by the central government will be trustees for a period of five years and will be eligible for renomination.
+The Bill allows the central government to terminate the term of a nominated trustee before the expiry of the period of his term without assigning any reason.

 DISCLAIMER: This document is being furnished to you for your information.
 You may choose to reproduce or redistribute this report for non-commercial purposes in part or in full to any other person with due acknowledgement of PRS Legislative Research (“PRS”).
 The opinions expressed herein are entirely those of the author(s).
 PRS makes every effort to use reliable and comprehensive information, but PRS does not represent that the contents of the report are accurate or complete.
 PRS is an independent, not-for-profit group.
 This document has been prepared without regard to the objectives or opinions of those who may receive it.